Trevbytes/kyles_critters/testing.md

     - A details page product added.
 - [X] Products can be added to a cart and be viewed on a page.
     - Started to write automated tests.
 Due to the simplicity of the add to cart forms, I removed the automated tests.
 Products can be added from the view products detail page.
 The cart can be viewed by clicking on the paw on the navbar.
+- [ ] Products can be updated and removed from the cart page.

 ---
 ## Known Issues
 ---